mskf1383/pashmak/README.md

 # General Modules
-pashmak has some general libraries to use. that modules are helpful for you.
+Pashmak has some general libraries to use.
+That modules are helpful for you.

-## how to import module
+## How to import module
-you can import modules with `include` operation.
+You can import modules with `include` operation.

-look at this example:
+Look at this example:

 ```bash
 mem '@hash'; include ^;